equipo10innovationchallenge/observabilidadAI/README.md

 After deployment, the dashboard will provide visualizations of the AI model’s performance, including key metrics, logs, and insights.
 Users can track the model's health, optimize its performance, and evaluate the impact of user feedback on model accuracy.

 ## Future Enhancements
 Advanced Feedback Features: Improve the system’s ability to process and use user feedback to further optimize model performance.
+We plan to integrate a component dedicated to clustering, categorizing and explain hallucinations sources and serve it to a intuitive User interface.
 Enhanced Data Analytics: Expand the analysis capabilities to provide deeper insights into model optimization strategies.
 Scalability Improvements: Increase system capacity for larger-scale AI deployments, ensuring smooth performance under heavy loads.
 License